linode/docs/docs/databases/elasticsearch/monitor-nginx-web-server-logs-using-filebeat-elastic-stack-centos-7.md

 contributor:
   name: Tyler Langlois
   link: https://tjll.net
-description: 'This guide will demonstrate using Elasticsearch, Filebeat, Metricbeat, and Kibana to monitor webserver logs and metrics.'
+description: 'This guide will demonstrate how to use Elasticsearch, Filebeat, Metricbeat, and Kibana to monitor webserver logs and metrics.'
 og_description: 'The Elastic Stack provides a free, open-source solution to search, collect, and analyze data.
 This guide shows how to install four components of the stack - Filebeat, Metricbeat, Elasticsearch, and Kibana - to monitor a typical nginx webserver.'
 external_resources:
  - '[Elastic Documentation](https://www.elastic.co/guide/index.html)'
 keywords: 'nginx centos 7,linux web server,elasticsearch,filebeat,metricbeat,beats,kibana,elk stack,elastic stack'
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 'Monday, November 27th, 2017'
+published: 2017-12-13
-modified: Monday, November 27th, 2017
+modified: 2017-12-13
 modified_by:
   name: Linode
 title: 'Monitor an nginx Web Server Using the Elastic Stack on Centos 7'